QFinUWA/.github/README.md

 # QFinUWA
-Readme for the QFin UWA GitHub Page!
+.github folder for the QFin UWA GitHub Organization!
-Test!